ADA Requirements for Retail Stores: Setting Your Business Up for SuccessArticle published on Apr 03, 2018

-Nearly all businesses that serve the public are included of this list and all need to comply with Title III, regardless of the business’ size or the age of the building it’s housed in.
+Nearly all businesses that serve the public are included in this list, and all need to comply with Title III, regardless of the business’ size or the age of the building it’s housed in.

-Many ADA guidelines that you must do something only if it is readily achievable.
+Many ADA guidelines state that you must do something only if it is readily achievable.

 For something to be easily achievable, it must be “easily accomplishable and able to be carried out without much difficulty or expense.”

 That means that if you can make an aspect of your store ADA compliant, you need to.
 Choosing not to create accessible spaces just because it’s ‘easier’ won’t be a viable legal defense when you’re facing a civil rights suit from an ADA compliance.